vijayarora003/mobile-coding-challenge/README.md

 ## Details

 - [ ] Fork this repo and keep it public until we've been able to review it.
-- [ ] Can be written in either Java or Kotlin.
-Preference towards Kotlin.
+- [ ] Can be written in either Java or Kotlin for Android and Objective-C or Swift for iOS.
 - [ ] For the API, use data provided by Listen Notes:
 	 - [ ] Use the following endpoint to fetch podcast data: https://www.listennotes.com/api/docs/?lang=kotlin&test=1#get-api-v2-best_podcasts
 	 - [ ] No API key required, you can simply use the mock server to fetch test data.
 [More information here](https://www.listennotes.help/article/48-how-to-test-the-podcast-api-without-an-api-key "More information here").